-- Device Table: This section shows a list of any detected Android devices.
+- Device table: Shows a list of any detected Android devices.
 The table displays the model, serial number, connection port, and connection status of each device.

-- Device status: This area shows the connection status for the device currently selected in the table.
+- Device status: Shows the connection status for the device currently selected in the table.

-- Start: This button lets you start the connection service for the selected device.
+- Start: Starts the connection service for the selected device.
 See Using Android Gateway for detailed information about connecting to devices.

-- Logs: This area displays the event log.
+- Logs: Displays the event log.
 The event log messages are color-coded.
 Messages displayed in red indicate errors.
 If you are having trouble making connections, these error messages will usually help you troubleshoot the problem.
 Orange messages indicate warnings, which might or might not be an actual problem.
 Informational messages are displayed in blue or green text.

 The Actions menu lets you perform the follow tasks:

 - Reboot Device: Reboots the attached Android device.

 - Clear Logs: Clears the Logs area on the UT screen.
 Note that the saved log file is not changed or deleted.

 - Reset Settings: Returns all settings to their defaults for the selected device.
 Settings for other devices remain unchanged.

 The WiFi/USB menu has the following options:

 - Switch to Wi-Fi mode: Switches the device into wireless debugging mode.

 - Connect via Wi-Fi: Allows you to enter the IP address of an Android device, and then connect to it over Wi-Fi.

 - Switch to USB mode: Switches the device into USB debugging mode.